 The term of office of these officers is from the date of their election until their successor shall have been elected and qualified.
 All have been employees of the company for more than five years.
 Messrs.
-Templeton, Ilan and Lizardi and Ms. Trochu have served as executive officers of the company for more than five years.
-Messrs.
-Bahai, Flessner and Kozanian became executive officers of the company in 2018.
+Bahai, Ilan, Kozanian, Lizardi and Templeton and Ms. Trochu have served as executive officers of the company for more than five years.
 Mr. Ron became an executive officer in 2019.
 Mr. Gary became an executive officer in 2020.
 Mr. Roberts and Ms. Witzsche became executive officers in 2021.
 Mr. Leonard became an executive officer in 2022.
+Mr. Yunus became an executive officer in 2024.